Updated April 2020

 Way back in the day, I started this website as a place I could keep always-accessible notes for myself about Polaroid cameras.
-In that grand tradition, this guide is primarily a reminder for myself, as I have a large format Polaroid shoot coming up this fall.
+In that grand tradition, this guide is primarily a reminder for myself, as I shoot large format once every few months and I always need a reminder.
 As a result, it’s not quite as thorough and authoritative as my other guides at this point.

-So with those caveats, let’s jump in on how to shoot large format Polaroid Originals 8×10!
+So with those caveats, let’s jump in on how to shoot large format Polaroid 8×10!

 Prep Polaroid Cartridge